-through Problem Solving methodologies.
-This is attained through assessment component mentioned in course plan.
+Skill Sets: Topics relevant to "EMPLOYABILITY SKILLS": Depreciation and Depletion in Oil Projects for developing Employability Skills through Problem Solving methodologies.
+This is attained through the Assignment as mentioned in the course plan.

-Catalogue prepared Dr. Kalpajit Hazarika, Mr. Bhairab Jyoti Gogoi, Mr. Indraneel Agasty, Mr. Anmol Bhargava, Mr.

-by: Sugar Srivastava

-Recommended by

-the Board of Studies 14 th Meeting of the Board of Studies held on 27 th July 2022
+Catalogue prepared by: Dr. Suman Paul, Dr. Deepjyoti Mech, Dr. Amolina Doley, Dr. Rohit Kumar Saw, Mr. Bhairab Jyoti Gogoi Recommended by the Board of Studies on: 18 th Meeting of the Board of Studies held on 4 th July, 2024 Date of Approval by the Academic Council: 24 th Meeting of the Academic Council held on 3 rd August, 2024

-on:

-Date of Approval by

-the Academic 18 th Meeting of the Academic Council held on 3 rd August 2022

-Council:

-Course Code: Course Title: Fluid Flow thro ough Porous Media PET3008 Type of Course: 1] Discipline 2] Theory Or L-T-P-C 3 0 0 3 Version No.: 1.0 Course Pre- requisites: NIL Anti-requisites: NIL Course Description: through porous media and regimes.
-The course is both Mathematical and computing The main objective of this course is to enable the students to construct flow model for fluid flow through porous media and to develop the basic abilities of modelling and analyzing the flow regimes.
+Course Code: Course Title: Fluid Flow thro ough Porous Media PET3119 Type of Course: 1] Discipline 2] Theory C L-T-P-C 3 0 0 3 Version No.: 1.0 Course Pre- requisites: NIL Anti-requisites: NIL Course Description: The main objective of this course is to enable the students to construct flow model for fluid flow through porous media and to develop the basic abilities of modelling and analyzing the flow regimes.
 The course is both conceptual and analytical in nature and needs fair knowledge of Mathematical and computing.
 The course develops the critical thinking and analytical skills.
 Through the assignments given in this course student's programming abilities has been enhances.
-Course Objectives: s to familiarize the learners wi • w th rou ıgh Course Outcomes: On successful completion of the course the students shall be able to: CO1: interpret the behavior of fluid flow in porous media, CO2: develop skills in modelling single- and multiphase fluid flow in porous media, CO3: understand fluid flow in rocks and its applications in reservoir engineering, CO4: describe mass, momentum and energy conservation equations for flow in porous media.
-Course Content: Module 1: Introduction Term paper and Quiz, Assignment Data Collection Pe 09 eriod ds
+Course Objectives: The objective of the course is to familiarize the learners with the concepts of Fluid Flow through Porous Media and attain Employability through Problem Solving methodologies.
+Course Outcomes: On successful completion of the course the students shall be able to: CO1: interpret the behavior of fluid flow in porous media, CO2: develop skills in modelling single- and multiphase fluid flow in porous media, CO3: understand fluid flow in rocks and its applications in reservoir engineering, CO4: describe mass, momentum and energy conservation equations for flow in porous media.
+Course Content: Module 1: Introduction to Fluid Flow Term paper and Quiz, Assignment Data Collection 09 eriod ds